RohanAlexander/telling_stories_with_data/_book/20-gather.md

 |stratified_sampling    |           979|                  4,895|
 |cluster_sampling       |           910|                  4,550|

 The actual sum of the population is 5,050.
 We can obtain this using a trick, attributed to Euler, who noticed that the sum of 1 to any number can be quickly obtained by finding the middle number and then multiplying that by one plus the number.
-So in this case, it `50*101`.
+So, in this case, it `50*101`.
 Alternatively we can use R: `sum(1:100)`.

 Our estimate of the population sum, based on the scaling, are especially revealing.
 The closest is stratified sample, closely followed by systematic sampling.
 Cluster sampling is a little over 10 per cent off, while simple random sampling is a little further away.
-In order to get closest, it is important that our sampling method gets as many of the higher values as possible.
+To get close, it is important that our sampling method gets as many of the higher values as possible.
 And so stratified and systematic sampling, both of which ensured that we had unit from the larger numbers did particularly well.
 The performance of cluster and simple random sampling would depend on the particular clusters, and units, selected.
 In this case, stratified and systematic sampling ensured that our estimate of the sum of the population, would not be too far away from the actual population sum.

 This approach has a long history.
 For instance, Adolphe Quetelet, the nineteenth century astronomer, mathematician, statistician, and sociologist proposed one. @stigler [p.
 163] describes how by 1826 Quetelet had become involved in the statistical bureau, and they were planning for a census.
 Quetelet argued that births and deaths were well known, but migration was not.
 He proposed an approach based on counts in specific geographies, which could then be scaled up to the whole country.
 The criticism of the plan focused on the difficulty of selecting appropriate geographies, which we saw also in our example of cluster sampling.
 The criticism was reasonable, and even today, some two hundred years later, something that we should keep front of mind, [@stigler]: